Hildebrand Law, P.C. mobile logo

 The Court ruled that the superior court erred in awarding Mrs. Hockmuth equal visitation rights.
 Therefore, it vacated the court’s visitation order.
 It remanded the case to the superior court to evaluate Mrs. Hockmuth’s request for visitation.
 It should use the procedural and evidentiary safeguards discussed in the decision of this case.

 If you have questions about stepparent in loco parentis child visitation in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child custody and family law attorneys have over 100 years of combined experience successfully representing clients in child custody and family law cases.
+Our Arizona child custody and family law attorneys have decades of combined experience successfully representing clients in child custody and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.